rebekahheacock/unix-cli/README.md

 ```bash
 $ ls
 ```
-> This will **list, ls** all the files and subdirectories in the MortStore directory.
+> This will **list, ls,** all the files and subdirectories in the MortStore directory.
 None yet.

 > Let's create a README file that will be a high level description of this project.